-At-the-Market Offering
+2021 At-the-Market (ATM) Program

-In August 2021, the Company entered into a sales agreement with Cowen and Company LLC, or Cowen, as sales agent, pursuant to which the Company may issue and sell shares of its common stock for an aggregate maximum offering price of \$100.0 million under an at-the-market offering program, or 2021 ATM program.
-The Company will pay Cowen up to 3% of gross proceeds for the common stock sold through the 2021 ATM program.
-As of December 31, 2022, no shares of common stock had been sold under the 2021 ATM program.
-In February 2023, an entity related to one of the Company's directors purchased 2,646,458 shares of common stock at a price of \$6.80 per share through the 2021 ATM program, resulting in net proceeds to the Company of approximately \$17.5 million, after deducting placement agent fees.
+In August 2021, the Company entered into a sales agreement with TD Cowen as sales agent, pursuant to which the Company may issue and sell shares of its common stock for an aggregate maximum offering of \$100.0 million under an at-the-market offering program, or 2021 ATM program.
+TD Cowen is entitled to compensation up to 3% of the aggregate gross proceeds for the common stock sold through the 2021 ATM program.
+During 2023, the Company sold 2,646,458 shares of common stock at a price of \$6.80 per share under the 2021 ATM program for net proceeds of approximately \$17.5 million after deducting commissions paid to TD Cowen as sales agent.
+Subsequent to December 31, 2023 and through the date of issuance of these financial statements, net proceeds of approximately \$32.3 million were raised as a result of the sale of shares of the Company's common stock through the 2021 ATM program.
+As of December 31, 2023, and as of the date of issuance of these financial statements, approximately \$82.0 million and \$48.9 million, respectively, remained available for the offer and sales of shares of common stock under the 2021 ATM program.